graphadvantage/neo4j-binary-cosine-similarity/README.md

 ```

-The starting point is to make collections of [:TOUCHED] timestamps, and then sort them using the apoc.coll.sort() procedure.
+The starting point is to make collections of [:TOUCHED] timestamps, and then sort them using the apoc.coll.sort() procedure:

 ```
 MATCH (:Activity)-[t:TOUCHED]->(i:Individual)-[:CONVERTED_TO]->(:Lead)
-WITH i, count(*) AS touches, collect(t.timestamp) AS touchColl CALL apoc.coll.sort(touchColl) YIELD value AS touchSeq RETURN i.firstName, touches, touchColl  LIMIT 10
+WITH i, count(*) AS touches, collect(t.timestamp) AS touchColl CALL apoc.coll.sort(touchColl) YIELD value AS touchSeq RETURN i.firstName, touches, touchSeq  LIMIT 10
 ```

-This produces collections for each (:Individual)
+This produces collections for each (:Individual), with the oldest timestamp at touchSeq[0] and the most recent timestamp at touchSeq[touches-1]:

 ```
+rerun using touchSeq

 ╒═══════════╤═══════╤═════════════════════════════════════════════════════════════════════════════════════════╕
 │i.firstName│touches│touchColl                                                                                │
 ╞═══════════╪═══════╪═════════════════════════════════════════════════════════════════════════════════════════╡